someparty/someparty/source/articles/2018-09-16-passed-out.html.markdown

 ## Black Forest

 This week I'm wrapping up my little series profiling the bands playing the [Black Forest Stage](http://www.beausoktoberfest.ca/black-forest/) at [Beau's](http://www.beaus.ca/) [Oktoberfest](http://www.beausoktoberfest.ca/).
-The event will go down for this coming weekend (Friday, September 21 and Saturday, September 22) in Vanleek Hill, Ontario.
+The event will go down for this coming weekend (Friday, September 21 and Saturday, September 22) in Vankleek Hill, Ontario.

 Last week I ran three interviews at Punknews.org taking a deeper look at some of these bands.
 The first was with Montreal pop-punk group [Lost Love](https://lostlove.bandcamp.com/).
 The band will take the catchy, Weezer-indebted tunes from their recent LP *Good Luck Rassco* to the Black Forest stage on Friday night.
 The group commented to me about their penchant for unabashed positivity in  troubling times: